MovalysMDK/mdk-ios-lib-ui/README.md

 ## What?

-It is a library part of the IOS framework's core and dedicated to user interfaces.
+It is a library part of the IOS framework and dedicated to user interfaces.

 ## Documentation